schlypel/virtual-list/README.md

 The list could be done even faster by sacrificing the 'momentum' effect, but I decided to keep it since it is too big of a sacrifice for the sake of speed.

-## Installation

-    npm install virtual-list

-Or if you prefer bower:

-    bower install virtual-list

-Of course it can also just be added to any JavaScript project since it consists of a single JavaScript file.

 ## Usage

 Each of the following snippets of code creates a virtual list that holds 1 milion